Social Icons

 Directed by Antonio Campos

-The Devil All the Time is a mixture of many stories revolving around a singular character (Arvin, played by Tom Holland).
-Filled with magnificent acting and prolonged situations – this movie is one of the most well acted, tedious and yet watchable movie you can catch on Netflix.
+The Devil All the Time weaves together multiple stories centered on one character, Arvin (played by Tom Holland).
+Filled with remarkable acting and prolonged situations, this movie is one of the most well-acted yet tedious films you can find on Netflix.

-The movie carries on a dull tone which added to the over two hours run-time can be wearisome.
-The complexity to which the plot is woven around the many lives is worth applauding, but the actions of the characters can be unnerving.
+The movie carries a dull tone, and with a runtime of over two hours, it can feel wearisome.
+The complexity of the plot, intricately connecting various lives, is commendable.
+However, the actions of the characters can often be unnerving.

-The movie boast of an ensemble cast which can draw many to see it, but I feel the director wasted the power of his cast.
+The movie boasts an ensemble cast capable of drawing viewers, but I feel the director wasted the potential of his stars.

 0 comments: